quou/quo/README.md

 **A single-header, zero dependency game library written in C**

 This library is standalone, meaning it doesn't depend on anything that doesn't come with the operating system.
+It is designed to be easy to use and beginner friendly, and can be used as a base for simple 2D game projects

 ## Documentation
 You can view the Doxygen generated documentation here: https://georgelamb.net/quo/html/quo_8h.html